 MFN is the state's lead agency for Strengthening Families Maryland.
 This is an initiative to promote family resiliency and the prevention of child abuse through resources for parents, locally developed community initiatives, workforce training, and statewide grant-making.
 When families are strong, they raise strong children, which create stronger communities.

-Maryland Family Network (MFN) is the state’s coordinator of Strengthening Families Maryland, an effort to promote practices that ensure that children and families thrive and to build protective factors that help reduce the likelihood of child abuse and neglect.
-MFN focuses on families raising children from birth to kindergarten.
 There are Strengthening Families initiatives in most states in the country and in other countries throughout the world.
-Researched and developed by the Center for the Study of Social Policy over the last two decades, Strengthening Families is a research informed framework built on the five protective factors necessary to ensure the children grow up safe, healthy and happy.
+Researched and developed by the Center for the Study of Social Policy over the last two decades.
+This is a research informed approach built on the five protective factors necessary to ensure the children grow up safe, healthy and happy.
 These factors are:

 Concrete Support in Times of Need